reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 ## Conclusion

-As you can see, LaunchDarkly is a rather potent cloud service on its own and enables us to dynamically alter the application's runtime behavior.
-Additionally, we can introduce or remove additional functionalities as needed.
+As you can see, feature flags enable us to dynamically alter the application's runtime behavior.
+Additionally, we can introduce or remove additional functionalities as per requirement.
 By doing so, we may improve performance and eliminate various reliance on layers connected to databases.

-A comprehensive feature management platform, LaunchDarkly supports a wide range of programming languages.
+A comprehensive feature management platform like LaunchDarkly, as we saw in this article supports a wide range of programming languages.
 Without affecting overall speed, it scales to virtually an infinite number of feature flags and enables us to build flexible targeting criteria.
 This might be a very helpful solution for businesses that need to manage many codebases using different programming languages.

 Feature flags are frequently viewed as either an engineering tool or product manager tool.
 The truth is that it's both.
 Flags can assist product managers in better control releases, coordinating launch times, and building a feedback loop more effectively.
 They can also help software development and DevOps teams reduce overhead and boost velocity.